Fluoride Treatments in Hinsdale, IL

 Systemic vs. Topical Fluoride

-- Topical fluoride is applied directly to the tooth surface — found in toothpaste, mouth rinses, and professional treatments
+- Topical fluoride is applied directly to the tooth surface and is found in toothpaste, mouth rinses, and professional treatments

 - Professional topical applications (varnishes, foams, gels) are applied by Dr. Alina Huff after your cleaning and contain a higher concentration than home products